2026 Capital Gains Tax Calculator

 Tax profile

 Used for NIIT.
-If blank, the calculator estimates MAGI from taxable income plus this sale’s taxable gain and labels the NIIT result as simplified.
+If blank, the calculator estimates MAGI from taxable income before this gain plus this sale’s taxable gain and labels the NIIT result as simplified.

 State and local tax